 #1: Identify and Write Down Your Food Rules

 Take a moment to consider any food-related rules that you follow.
-Perhaps you read online that white bread is “bad” or perhaps you swore to never touch processed sugar again.
+Perhaps you read online that white bread is “bad” or perhaps you swore to never touch “processed” sugar again.
 Can you identify a specific food that you avoid?
 Do you only eat cauliflower pizza as a means to dodge the real deal?
 Consider foods that you would love to eat, but feel that “once I start, I’ll never stop!”
+Here are a few helpful articles to unravel these myths:

 #2: Pick One Rule From Your List

 Here’s where we challenge the misconception that I spoke about earlier.
 Instead of diving into this head first, let’s take it one step at a time.
 Choose just 1 food.
-Perhaps it’s a a bag of chips that you cannot trust yourself it.
-Perhaps it’s a slice of pizza from your local pizzeria.
+Perhaps it’s a bag of chips that you cannot trust yourself it.
+Perhaps it’s a slice of pizza.

 #3: Challenge Yourself

-Now for the fun (and scary!) part.
-I want you to eat this food.
-Though it sounds simple… I have a caveat.
-I want you to eat this food without distraction.
+Now it’s time to eat your fear food— but there’s a caveat.
+We’re setting aside time for mindful eating techniques.
+This means eating without distraction.
 No phone, no computer, no TV.
 Just you, the table, and the food.
-Portion an amount that you feel might satisfy you (try not measuring the food precisely… this too takes some time to get accustomed too, BTW!)
+Portion an amount that you feel might satisfy you (try not measuring the food precisely… this too takes some time to get accustomed to!)
 Consider the tastes, the aromas, and the textures.
 Does each bite live up to your expectation?
 If so, then continue eating and tune into your fullness cues.
 If not, then consider if this version of your food is worth the experience.
 Assessing your experience helps to reconnect you with your intention to eat the food until fullness and satisfaction.
+Meal planning may help this entire process, especially if you’re at risk for baseline under-fueling.